run-llama/create-llama/templates/types/streaming/fastapi/DEPLOY.md

 Where `machine_id` is the ID of the machine where the app is running.
 You can show the running machines with the `fly machines` command.

 > **Note**: Using documents will make the app stateful.
-As Fly.io is a stateless app, you will need a vector database to store the embeddings of the documents.
+As Fly.io is a stateless app, you should use [LlamaCloud](https://docs.cloud.llamaindex.ai/llamacloud/getting_started) or a vector database to store the embeddings of the documents.
 This applies also for document uploads by the user.

 ### Using Docker